-Volunteers design and produce craft-making kits, which are donated to University Hospital Coventry and Warwickshire for patients to use during their stay.
-We also work with charities such as Post Pal and design custom made cards for serioulsy ill children.
+Volunteers design and produce craft-making kits, for the purpose of donating to University Hospital Coventry and Warwickshire for patients to use during their stay.
+We also work with charities (i.e. Post Pal) and design custom made cards for seriously ill children.

 Crafting happiness supports UHCW Charity in offering creative art packs for the Hospital’s Healing Arts Programme, distributed via Artie the art cart which visits wards daily in an effort to cheer up patients and offer free crafts and games.
 The arts have a key role in improving the wellbeing and health of patients and can help to speed up recovery.
 We also support charities such as Post Pal.

-Sessions are held on campus and volunteers meet to design prototypes and make deconstructed crafts packs.
-Volunteers make a range of different craft packs including bookmarks, gift bags, jewellery and cards for many different occassions including birthdays Christmas and Easter.
+Sessions are held on campus.
+Volunteers meet to design prototypes and make deconstructed crafts packs.
+Volunteers make a range of different craft packs and cards for different occasions including birthdays, Christmas, Easter, etc.

 How to get involved

 Volunteering is flexible as you can attend as many sessions as you want and join at any time during the year.
-Sessions last for approximately two hours on a Thursday eveining of term time.
+Sessions last for approximately two hours on a Wednesday evening of term time.

 No previous experience is required.
 Enthusiasm and joy to give back to the community is all we need.

 Why get involved?